 A company’s unique taxpayer reference is a 10 digit number issued to all new limited companies.
-This unique taxpayer reference, often abbreviated to UTR and otherwise known as a corporation tax reference or just tax reference, is used by HMRC to identify a company for tax-related purposes and verifies the company’s tax status.
+This code is often abbreviated to UTR and is otherwise known as a corporation tax reference or just tax reference.
+It is used by HMRC to identify a company for tax-related purposes and verifies the company’s tax status.

 When you successfully form a limited company, Companies House will notify HMRC – so there’s usually no need to contact HMRC yourself.